Forms & FAQ

 - SP Purification Program Guide

-ORIENTAL MEDICINE OFFERS A LOT OF OPTIONS.
+EAST ASIAN MEDICINE OFFERS A LOT OF OPTIONS.

 WHAT CAN I EXPECT FROM AN ACUPUNCTURE TREATMENT?

-Needles are sterile, single use, generally do not cause bleeding or pain; however, slight bruising may be experienced on occasion.
+Needles are sterile, single-use, generally do not cause bleeding or pain; however, slight bruising may be experienced on occasion.
 The needles may vary in size, depending upon your condition and the course of treatment prescribed.
 In addition to needling your treatment may include a variety of non-needling techniques such as moxibustion, cupping, heat, acupressure, Herbal formulas, etc.